jphastings/mela-recipes/README.md

 ### ISBN Extension

 For recipes that have been scanned or imported from books, the `id` field of the recipe can be set to an ISBN URN with optional page and recipe-number-on-page references.
-This is invisible to users of `.recipe`/`.recipes` files, but provides useful information for cataloguing.
+This is invisible to users of `.melarecipe`/`.melarecipes` files, but provides useful information for cataloguing.

 For example, the second recipe on page 42 of the book with ISBN-13 `9781234567897` (which would be ISBN-10 `123456789X`) would have an ID of `urn:isbn:9781234567897#pages=42&recipe=1`.

-Any `.recipe` that has an `id` which is a URN meeting the [RFC-3187 spec](https://www.rfc-editor.org/rfc/rfc3187.txt) will be interpreted as having come from a book.
+Any `.melarecipe` that has an `id` which is a URN meeting the [RFC-3187 spec](https://www.rfc-editor.org/rfc/rfc3187.txt) will be interpreted as having come from a book.

 If that URN includes a valid `pages` f-component (see [RFC-8141§2.3](https://www.ietf.org/rfc/rfc8141.html#section-2.3.3)), then the recipe will be interpreted as being imported from from the page or pages labelled with the specific page numbers.